Applying for your Pickwick Pug

 - Vaccinations for age (If the puppy is 12 weeks of age, they will have received the first 2 rounds of puppy vaccinations and at least 2-3 physical examinations by board certified veterinarians, and all appropriate de-worming.
 If the puppy is 16 weeks or older, they will have also received the 3rd and final round of puppy vaccinations, all de-worming, physical examinations, plus rabies vaccination.

-- De-worming at 6, 8, 10, 12 weeks (Strongid)
+- De-worming at 6, 8 weeks (Strongid)

-- Heartworm preventative (Heartguard) at 9 weeks
+- Heartworm preventative (Heartguard) at 10 weeks and monthly thereafter.

 - Puppy Basket with paw-painted canvas painting by the puppy, toys, blanket, food, treats etc.